Bousfield-Kan completion as a codensity $\infty$-monad: Introduction

-commutes.
-There is also a version of the Bousfield-Kan $R$-completion on the category of pointed spaces $\Spc_*\to \Spc_*$, which can be similarly described as the codensity $\infty$-monad (Theorem \ref{th:BK-pointed}).

-\begin{corollary*}[Cor. \ref{cor:BK-universal}] The Bousfield-Kan $R$-completion satisfies the following two universal properties. \begin{itemize} \item[(a)] $R_\infty$ is the terminal object in the $\infty$-category of $\KK(R)$-preserving coaugmented functors. \item[(b)] The structure of a coaugmented functor on $R_\infty$ can be extended to an $\infty$-monad structure uniquely up to a contractible space of choices.
+\begin{corollary*}[Cor. \ref{cor:BK-universal}] The Bousfield-Kan $R$-completion satisfies the following two universal properties. \begin{itemize} \item[(a)] $R_\infty$ is the terminal object in the $\infty$-category of $\KK(R)$-preserving coaugmented functors. \item[(b)] The structure of a coaugmented functor on $R_\infty$ extends to an $\infty$-monad structure uniquely up to a contractible space of choices.
 This $\infty$-monad is the terminal object in the $\infty$-category of $\KK(R)$-preserving $\infty$-monads. \end{itemize} \end{corollary*}

 Note that the latter structure of $\infty$-monad on $R_\infty$ is complicated to define in the classical terms.
 In the original book of Bousfield-Kan there is a mistake in the definition and Bousfield writes an erratum in \cite[\S 8.9]{bousfield2003cosimplicial} about the mistake (see also \cite{libman2003homotopy}).
 Later Bauer and Libman proved that there is a structure of an $A_\infty$-monad on $R_\infty$ \cite{bauer2009simplicial}, \cite{bauer2010infinity}.
-In our theory, the $\infty$-monad structure is uniquely defined only up to a contractible space of choices, and arises through the universal property of a codensity $\infty$-monad.
+In our theory, the $\infty$-monad structure arises as the canonical $\infty$-monad structure on a codensity $\infty$-monad.
+In order to define the canonical $\infty$-monad structure on $T_\DD$, we prove the following general result.

-In order to define the canonical $\infty$-monad structure on the codensity $\infty$-monad and prove that it is terminal $\DD$-preserving, we require a background theory of $\infty$-monoids in monoidal $\infty$-categories.
-This theory is developed using the language of simplicial monoids, so we begin the paper with a discussion of simplicial monoids.
+{\bf Theorem} {(Th. \ref{th:terminal:coaug}).} {\it\ Let $\EE$ be a strict monoidal $\infty$-category and $\EE^{\1/}$ be the $\infty$-category of coaugmented objects.
+Then a terminal object of $\EE^{\1/}$ has a structure of $\infty$-monoid which is unique up to a contractible space of choices.
+Moreover, this $\infty$-monoid structure defines a terminal object in the $\infty$-category of $\infty$-monoids in $\EE$.}